 If the Republic issues warrants, it will describe their specific terms in a prospectus supplement.
-If any warrants are registered with the SEC, the Republ will file a warrant agreement and form of warrant with the SEC.
+If any warrants are registered with the SEC, the Republic will file a warrant agreement and form of warrant with the SEC.
 The following description briefly summarizes some of the general terms that apply warrants.
-You should read the applicable prospectus supplement, warrant agreement and form of warrant decision.
+You should read the applicable prospectus supplement, warrant agreement and form of warrant before making your investment decision.